 In general, plan to stay clear of LAX Bravo and be pleasantly surprised if you are cleared in.
 I suggest contacting SoCal for flight following.

 Catalina (AVX) airport – approach, landing and hazards

-As a result of relationship of the airport to the terrain, many normal visual cues for approach are missing or confusing; pilots should concentrate on an appropriate aiming point on the runway surface and utilize approach lighting if available (it is an unusual type at AVX, when it works – a pulsating VASI).
+As a result of relationship of the airport to the terrain, many normal visual cues for approach are missing or confusing; pilots should concentrate on an appropriate aiming point on the runway surface and utilize approach lighting if available (it is an unusual type at AVX – a pulsating VASI [solid white is the preferred indication]).
 I aim for the numbers and plan for a slightly steeper than normal approach to deal with possibility of wind caused downdrafts and turbulence.
 With the location on a plateau, turbulence and downdrafts are to be expected (think about how the wind will flow if you are landing into the wind).
 If winds are strong, expect strong downdrafts on final.

 Runway and taxiway condition – over the years, the condition of the asphalt has varied from “OK” to horrible.
 It’s important to realize that potholes, soft spots, dips, and rock/asphalt debris are all likely hazards and pilots must use appropriate takeoff, landing, and run-up techniques to avoid damage to landing gear and propellers.
-A combination of short and soft (rough) field technique should be used.
+Soft (rough) field technique should be used.
 Run-ups are typically done on the taxiway – be aware of other planes and debris.

 - Full stop landings only (no touch and go’s)

 - Landing fee ($25 as of 2018)

 - Operating hour restrictions (8:00 a.m. – 7:00 p.m.
 [April 3 to October 15]